 Communication-Intensive Learning.
 English 2025 examines a 60-year span of fiction writers who were students, editors, and faculty at Louisiana State University starting with 3-time Pulitzer Prize winner, Robert Penn Warren.
 We will read these writers’ fiction in its various forms: short stories, novels, and novellas.
 You will learn to think critically about the fiction you read and write one original essay of literary analysis.

-ENGL 2123 - Section 1 (Literary Tradition and Themes)
+ENGL 2123 - Section 1-5 (Studies in Literary Tradition and Themes)

 ENGL 2231 - Section 2 (Reading Film)